 The above list is an edited version of the dictionary.
 I have removed a lot of references to guns, drugs, gang activity and other potentially offensive language to ensure this site is suitable for all audiences.
 However if you would like the complete list I would be happy to send it to you.
-If you are an adult and you would like a copy of the updated, complete London Slang Dictionary (for example, for law enforcement, a writing project or something like that), click the “Add to Cart” link and you will immediately be sent a copy:
+If you are an adult and you would like a copy of the updated complete London Slang Dictionary (for example, for law enforcement, a writing project or something like that), click the “Add to Cart” link and you will immediately be sent a copy:

 Get the FULL London Slang Dictionary